Minnesota State University, Mankato: Notable programs

-The Aviation and Airport Management program is the only accredited aviation program in the State of Minnesota.
-Graduates are often hired to work in nearby states as the program also serves the needs of the region.
-The university has developed national partnerships with Delta Air Lines and Sun Country Airlines that provide on the job training and direct hire before graduation programs for students in the aviation and airport management program.
+The Aviation and Airport Management program is Minnesota's only accredited aviation program.
+Graduates are often hired to work in nearby states as the program also serves regional needs.
+The university has developed national partnerships with Delta Air Lines and Sun Country Airlines that provide on-the-job training and direct hire before graduation.

-The master's degree in Experiential Education is the field's oldest graduate program in the United States.
-This program launched in 1971 in partnership with the Minnesota Outward Bound School.

 Undergraduate student profile

-Minnesota State's undergraduate student body includes a large percentage of residential full-time students.
+Minnesota State's undergraduate student body includes a large proportion of residential full-time students.
 It attracts the second-largest number of incoming Minnesota freshmen each year.
 For 2013–2016, the institution had rolling admissions with an acceptance rate of 65.5%, and the average accepted student ACT score ranged from 20 to 25.

-Since the fall of 2012, the university has been the largest university in the Minnesota State system according to the total number of full-year equivalent students (14,443), as St. Cloud State (13,938) has a significantly larger percentage of PSEO and part-time students that causes a headcount to be higher.
+Since the fall of 2012, the university has been the largest university in the Minnesota State system, and the second-largest in Minnesota, according to the total number of full-year equivalent students, with enrollment regularly over 15,000 students.

 Campus

-Main Campus
+Main campus

 Minnesota State's main campus contains 30 buildings spread over 303 acres.
-The campus includes on-campus housing, academic buildings, a main library, a music library, two astronomy observatories, experimental research stations for alternative and renewable energy, a recreation center, an athletics complex, a student center, an administration center and over 50 acres of athletics fields including Blakeslee Stadium.
-The Minnesota State Mavericks men's and women's hockey teams also use and have administrative space at the Verizon Center and the All Seasons Arena located off campus.
+The campus includes housing, academic buildings, a main library, a music library, two astronomy observatories, experimental research stations for alternative and renewable energy, a recreation center, an athletics complex, a student center, an administration center, and over 50 acres of athletics fields, including Blakeslee Stadium.
+The Minnesota State Mavericks men's and women's hockey teams also use and have administrative space at the Mayo Clinic Health System Event Center and the All Seasons Arena off campus.

 Student housing

-There are five residence communities within Minnesota State, housing up to 2,900 students: McElroy Hall, Crawford Hall, Preska Hall, Julia Sears Hall, and apartment-style Stadium Heights.
+Minnesota State has five residence communities, housing up to 2,900 students: McElroy Hall, Crawford Hall, Preska Hall, Julia Sears Hall, and apartment-style Stadium Heights.
 On-campus housing is optional.
 There are over a dozen Learning Community programs that range from academic to hobby-based interests.

 Satellite campuses

-Edina Campus
+Edina

-This campus is located at 7700 France Ave.
+This campus is at 7700 France Ave.
 S. in Edina, and serves a diverse student body from the southwest Twin Cities metropolitan area.
-Programs at this campus include 12 undergraduate programs including bachelor's degrees, bachelor's completion programs, undergraduate minors and teaching licensure.
-The College of Graduate Studies offers 23 graduate programs including master's degrees in accounting, Engineering, Education Leadership and other specialty areas.
+Programs at this campus include 12 undergraduate programs, including bachelor's degrees, bachelor's completion programs, undergraduate minors, and teaching licensure.
+The College of Graduate Studies offers 23 graduate programs, including master's degrees in accounting, engineering, education leadership, and other specialty areas.